tiunn/tig-labs-1/README.md

 `show measurements;`

-CHeck if the data has been inserted into the database.
+Check if the data has been inserted into the database.

 ## Lab 8: Retreive Grafana configuration